-Growth Fund The fund's investment objective is to provide growth of capital.
+International Fund The fund's investment objective is to provide long-term growth of capital.
 While it has no present intention to do so, the fund's board may change the fund's investment objective without shareholder approval upon 60 days' written notice to shareholders.

-The fund invests primarily in common stocks and seeks to invest in companies that appear to offer superior opportunities for growth of capital.
-The fund may invest up to 25% of its assets in common stocks and other securities of issuers domiciled outside the United States, including, to a more limited extent, in emerging markets.
+The fund invests primarily in common stocks of companies domiciled outside the United States, including companies domiciled in emerging markets, that the investment adviser believes have the potential for growth.
+The fund may also invest in securities of foreign issuers in the form of depositary receipts or other instruments by which the fund may obtain exposure to equity investments in local markets.
 Although the fund focuses on investments in medium to larger capitalization companies, the fund's investments are not limited to a particular capitalization size.
-The fund may also invest in other equity type securities, such as preferred stocks, convertible preferred stocks and convertible bonds.

 The fund is designed for investors seeking capital appreciation through investments in stocks.
-Investors in the fund should have a longterm perspective and be able to tolerate potentially sharp declines in value.
+Investors in the fund should have a long-term perspective and be able to tolerate potentially sharp declines in value.